Skip to content

 The Annual Picture Is Often Surprising

 One thing people frequently overlook is how a small daily leak compounds across a full working year.
 Even a modest estimate — say, ten minutes lost per day — can translate into weeks of productive capacity over twelve months.
-This is worth considering when thinking about how time is structured across a team or organisation, not just for individuals.
+This is worth noting when thinking about how time is structured across a team or organisation, not just for individuals.

 A worked example